Types of Websites: Guide to Website Categories

 14. Hobbies & Interests

-Example: Reddit – Features forums (subreddits) on various topics, including hobbies like photography, cooking, and gaming.
+- Example: Reddit – Features forums (subreddits) on a wide range of topics, including hobbies like photography, cooking, and gaming.

 15. Lifestyle

-Online resources cover personal development, self-improvement, and lifestyle choices.
+- Online resources covering topics related to personal development, self-improvement, and lifestyle choices.

 16. Food & Recipes